Geo data – support for researchers

 • Freely given: Individuals must be presented with an actual choice and not coerced by negative consequences.

 • Specific: The requirement that consent be ‘specific’ aims to ensure a degree of user control and transparency for the individual.
-Consent thus should only be given to specific actions instead of a broad consent to the use of data – although Recital 33 recognizes that broad consent may be appropiate for some scientific research purposes, as discussed below
+Consent thus should only be given to specific actions instead of a broad consent to the use of data – although Recital 33 recognizes that broad consent may be appropriate for some scientific research purposes, as discussed below

 • Informed: Individuals must understand the full scope of data collection and its use before making the decision to consent.
 It should be made clear that consent is being requested, and for what specific purposes.